💬

 Gym Accessories

-Any of the above-mentioned accessories will work great in a functional training space.
-Other amazing options would include multi-sided plyo boxes, power bands, slam balls, sandbells and Olympic rings.
+We advise including stretching or recovery items such as a floor mat, power bands, and a foam roller.
+Any accessories mentioned above will work great in a functional training space.
+Other amazing options include multi-sided plyo boxespower bands, and slam balls.

-Creating your own home gym gives you the chance to create your ideal workout environment, and can be so much more than an old treadmill in the spare bedroom.
-We hope that with these guidelines and your own creativity and enthusiasm, you'll create a unique and motivational space that will help you achieve your goals.
+Creating a home gym is the perfect way to create an ideal workout environment, which can be much more than an old treadmill in the spare bedroom.
+We hope these guidelines and your creativity and enthusiasm will help you create a unique and motivational space to help achieve your goals.

-If you have any queries regarding any of the products mentioned in this article, our experts are always on hand to answer questions.
-Head over to the contacts page to drop us a message or call us on 0333 2000 750.
+If you have any queries regarding the products mentioned in this article, our experts are always on hand to answer them.
+Contact our team today at [email protected] or call us on 0333 2000 750.
+If you're still not sure which equipment to choose for your home gym, read some of our other buying guides